 So much of what is at the heart of Christianity is present in today’s long gospel reading:

-The institution of the Lord’s Supper: ‘This is my body which will be given for you; do this in memorial of me … This is the cup of the new covenant in my blood which will be poured out for you’.
+The institution of the Lord’s Supper.
+‘This is my body which will be given for you; do this in memorial of me … This is the cup of the new covenant in my blood which will be poured out for you’.
 It is in the Eucharist that we find the source and summit of our faith.
 Explore what that means.

-The ministry of service: ‘I am among you as one who serves.’
+The ministry of service.
+‘I am among you as one who serves.’
 The Church and all its members are at the service of the world.

-Peter’s denials: like Peter, we so often fail, but we too can repent and reorient our lives.
+Peter’s denials.
+Like Peter, we so often fail; but we, too, can repent and re-orient our lives.

 Making connections